Spectral sets in $\mathbb{Z}_{p^2qr}$ tile: Proof of the main result

 It remains to investigate the case when each $\Z_{p^2}$-coset contains exactly $p$ elements of $S$, which gives $|S|=pqr$.
-Moreover by excluding $\Phi_p \Phi_{p^2} \mid m_{\La}$ we obtain that the intersection of $S$ with each $\Z_{p^2}$-coset is either a $\Z_p$-coset or it is a complete coset representative of $\Z_p$ for every $\Z_{p^2}$-coset.
+Moreover by excluding $\Phi_p \Phi_{p^2} \mid m_{\La}$ we obtain that the intersection of $S$ with each $\Z_{p^2}$-coset is either a $\Z_p$-coset or it is a complete coset representative of $\Z_p$-cosets.
 In both of these cases $S$ is a tile.